goschtl/zope/bluebream/website/docs/v1.0/manual/browserresource.rst

 Certain presentation, like images and style sheets are not associated with any other component, so that one cannot create a view.
 To solve this problem, resources were developed, which are presentation components that do not require any context.
-This mini-chapter will demonstrate how resources are created and registered with Zope 3.
+This chapter will demonstrate how resources are created and registered with BlueBream.

 The first goal is to register a simple plain-text file called ``resource.txt`` as a browser resource.
 The first step is to create